 When an urge is frustrated, it often seeks to play itself out again until it achieves satisfaction.
 Which, while driving, it fails to do.
 So ‘repetition and escalation’ are the order of the day, along with a sense that somehow it is not really you who is doing all this, based on the other feeling that Marcuse mentions – that responsibility is ‘diffused’: well look, who wouldn’t have been wound up by that twat in the BMW?
 Or the learner driver who doesn’t know what the bloody limit is?
 Or by everyone else in the world who has a car and wants to park the sodding thing – just like you?

-Cocooned inside a metal cage alongside all these others, you become a Driver – living out the possibilities Marcuse identifies, and which just don’t exist outside this role.
+Cocooned inside a metal cage alongside all these others, you become a Driver – living out the possibilities awakened by the car that Marcuse identifies, and which just don’t exist absent a motor vehicle.
 This cartoon from the USA in the 1920s underlines this point.

 Is this ‘reckless motorist’ an individual who just refuses to drive safely?
 Not at all.
 He’s a phenomenon, a new and terrifying set of possibilities which, as Uncle Sam sadly observes, is ‘here to stay’.
 The regulations – training, licensing, insurance, the RTA – to which drivers are subject exist to try to stop these possibilities from being realised.
 They exist to stop individual drivers from becoming a Driver, geared up for incomparable personal mobility but also primed for letting loose extreme anger and aggression while behind the wheel of a 100mph+-capable tonne of metal.